 4.2.x Relay functionality

 With the relay functionality, an intermediate relay is used to assist a transmission via a direct optical wireless link.
 With the relay functionality, each relay supports different duplexing and relay modes.
 For full duplex (FD), the relay receives and transmits data simultaneously, while in half duplex (HD), the relay receives the data in one time slot and retransmits it in another time slot.
 The relay supports two modes; amplify-and-forward (AF), and decode-and-forward (DF).

-In AF mode, the RD receives the data from the AP, which are then retransmitted after amplification.
+In AF mode, the RD receives the data from the coordinator, which are then retransmitted after amplification.

-In DF mode, the data received by the RD is decoded and then retransmitted from the relay to the destination device.
+In DF mode, the received data is decoded by the relay and then retransmitted to the destination device.

-In case the device is disconnected from the coordinator, a relay search request is conducted, including the capabilities.
-The AP broadcasts a search RD request frame.
-Each RD replies back on the control channel with its own capabilities including duplexing and relaying modes.
-The AP selects the RD that provides the best performance according to a specific criterion.
-The AP initiates a relay setup link procedure between the AP, selected REL and the UD.
-A connection remains active until the direct link between the AP and UD is reinitiated and the AP requires a termination of the link between the AP and REL.
+In case the device is disconnected from the coordinator, a relay search request is conducted, including the relay capabilities.
+The coordinator broadcasts a relay search request frame.
+Each relay replies back on the control channel with its own capabilities including duplexing and relaying modes.
+The coordinator selects the relay that provides the best connectivity.
+The coordinator initiates a relay link setup procedure between the coordinator, the selected relay and the device.
+A connection remains active until the direct link between the coordinator and the device is reinitiated and the coordinator requires a termination of the link between the coordinator and the relay.

 Comment 21